 Travellers arriving in B.C. from international locations including the United States by air, land or sea must complete the International Student Quarantine Plan, the federal ArriveCAN application, and the BC Self-Isolation Plan.

-*Note: We have submitted our COVID-19 readiness plan, along with the COVID-19 Safety Plan to the Ministry of Advanced Education, Skills and Training for processing.
-Once approved, our Colleges will be added to the list of approved Designated Learning Institutions (DLI) for travel to Canada.
-Thank you for your patience.
-Should you have any questions, please contact us at firstname.lastname@example.org
+*Note: Our COVID-19 readiness plans, along with the COVID-19 Safety Plans have been approved by the Ministry of Advanced Education, Skills and Training.
+All of our colleges are on the list of approved Designated Learning Institutions (DLI) reopening for international students.
+Should you have any questions, please contact us at email@example.com

 News release from Transport Canada (February 12, 2021)

 Canada has some of the strictest travel and border measures in the world, including a mandatory 14-day quarantine for everyone returning to the country.
 With new COVID-19 variant detections increasing in the country, the Government of Canada is announcing today further testing and quarantine requirements for international travellers arriving to Canada’s air and land ports of entry.
 These new measures will help prevent variants of concern from reaccelerating the pandemic and making it more difficult to contain.

 For travellers arriving to Canada by land, as of February 15, 2021, all travellers, with some exceptions, will be required to provide proof of a negative COVID-19 molecular test result taken in the United States within 72 hours of pre-arrival, or a positive test taken 14 to 90 days prior to arrival.
 In addition, as of February 22, 2021, travellers entering Canada at the land border will be required to take a COVID-19 molecular test on arrival as well as toward the end of their 14-day quarantine.